How do I know my registration has been received?

 How do I confirm I'm registered in a class/event?

 Your registration is not complete and your spot in a class/event is not secured until payment has been received.
+You will receive a confirmation email - if you do not receive a confirmation email, your spot in class is NOT secured!!
+Contact us ASAP!
 Payment online is the fastest way to secure a spot, but payment can be mailed or completed in person at our facility during our open admin hours (Monday and Tuesday 5:30-8:00 or Saturday 10:00 - 1:00).
 Gift cards must be redeemed in person at our facility.
 Once payment has been received, an auto-generated email confirmation is sent.
 If you have not received an email confirmation within 12 hours of completing payment, please check with us quickly!

 Can I pay by cash, check or credit card?